bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ## Information Extraction

 A common NLP technique to extract semantic content from text is *information extraction (IE)*, the process that turns unstructured information embedded in text into structure data.
-As a first step, we may want to find proper names - that is, *named entities* in a text, such as people, places, and organizations (Cohen and Demner-Fushman, 2014)
+As a first step, we may want to find proper names - that is, *named entities* in a text, such as people, places, and organizations (Cohen and Demner-Fushman, 2014).
+A first step to IE is Named Entity Recognition (NER).

 *	NER finds named entities (e.g., person, location, organization, temporal expressions, etc.).
     * Supervised relation extraction - Choosing a fixed set of entities and relations, taking hand-annotated corpus and training classifiers to annotate unseen test set).